-What's available in the library on the shelves, you can find out by using the library catalogue.
-By means of the library catalogue you also have the possibility of making reservations and extending your loans.
+What's available in the library on the shelves, you can find out by using START, the search engine of the library.
+In START you also have the possibility of making reservations and extending your loans.

-Many hardcopy books are available as e-book these days: also the book on your literature list.
+Many hardcopy books are available as e-book these days: also the books on your literature list.
 Availability and accessibility however depends on the publisher.
-E-books can be found using WorldCat (don't use the library catalogue for this).
-Tip: search "in Title" and set the Format filter on eBook.
+E-books can be found using START.

 Other subjects and/or types of information